PIH/pih-pentaho/README.md

 * Download the latest mysql connector jar from here: https://dev.mysql.com/downloads/file/?id=465644
 * Extract the mysql connector jar out of the above zip file and copy it into the data-integration/lib
 * Run "spoon.sh" to start
-* Add a new kettle variable (via Edit->Edit the kettle.properties file), "PIH_PENTAHO_HOME" to point to the top-level directory for your Pentaho project (ie, the top-level directory of this proiect)
+* When running a job, set the "PIH_PENTAHO_HOME" parameter point to the top-level directory for your Pentaho project (ie, the top-level directory of this proiect)

 =====================